FACTBOX-Oil price rebound widely seen capped at $45, for now

-April 7 With oil prices having recovered over 40 percent since touching multi-year lows in January, most analysts are
+March 28 With oil prices having gained about 50 percent since touching multi-year lows in January, most analysts are

 predicting the end of the year-and-a-half long rout, but also betting that there is little upside in the near future.

-After falling as low as $26 a barrel, U.S. crude oil futures hit a 2016 high of nearly $42 last month.
-On Thursday, U.S. crude futures
+After falling as low as $26 a barrel, U.S. crude oil futures hit a 2016 high of nearly $42 a barrel last week.
+On Monday they were

+trading at around $39 a barrel, with some analysts betting the rebound had run its course.

 The following is a selection of near-term price predictions by leading forecasters, plus banks' annual average price forecasts for